 New routes and frequency possibilities and why these routes would work

 Note: There is significant and proven market potential for these services.
-Please contact the Brussels Airport Aviation Marketing team for more information.
+Please contact the Brussels Airport Aviation Development team for more information.

 Other Major reasons to serve this airport